Kora Pakhi

-Kora Pakhi was an Indian Bengali television soap opera that premiered on 13 January 2020, and airs on Bengali General Entertainment Channel Star Jalsha, and is also available on the digital platform Hotstar.
+Kora Pakhi was an Indian Bengali television soap opera that premiered on 13 January 2020 and aired on Bengali General Entertainment Channel Star Jalsha, It is also available on the digital platform Hotstar.
 The show was produced by Magic Moments Motion Pictures of Saibal Banerjee and Leena Gangopadhyay, and starred Parno Mittra and Rishi Kaushik.

-The show marks the comeback of Parno Mittra on Bengali television after a decade and Rishi Kaushik's comeback after more than a year, since the end of his last show Kusum Dola, also helmed by Leena Gangopadhyay.
-Titas Bhowmik features as the parallel lead in this show.
+The show marked the comeback of Parno Mittra on Bengali television after a decade and Rishi Kaushik's comeback after more than a year, since the end of his last show, Kusum Dola, also helmed by Leena Gangopadhyay.
+Titas Bhowmik featured as the parallel lead in this show.

-This show deals with how to break stereotype, bullying, to break Taboo and about journalism.

 Plot

-Abandoned at birth, Amon has been raised as a tribal village girl and aspires to create an identity of her own as a journalist in one of Kolkata's leading newspapers.
-A chance encounter with the city-bred and jovial Ankur will change Amon's fate forever as love blossoms between the two while Amon's quest to find her roots and become independent continues.
+Abandoned at birth, Amon is raised as a tribal village girl and aspires to create an identity of her own as a journalist in one of Kolkata's leading newspapers.
+A chance encounter with the city-bred and jovial Ankur changes Amon's fate forever as love blossoms between the two while Amon's quest to find her roots and become independent continues.
 The story also revealed about Amon's birth identity as the daughter of Gulu and Bonny.